smourier/JsRuntimeAot/README.md

 # JsRuntimeAot
 A .NET8+ AOT compatible wrapper over the Microsoft "Chakra" JavaScript engine.
-It allows you to run Javascript code from .NET.
+It's just one C# file that allows you to run Javascript code from .NET.

 # Why?
 Obviously, the [Chakra Javascript Engine](https://en.wikipedia.org/wiki/Chakra_(JavaScript_engine)) is deprecated, however using it has some advantages: